 Nukus – Muynak – Mizdakhan – Gyaur Kala – Nukus

 Drive to back to Nukus via Mizdakhan Necropolis – an ancient cemetery and one of the oldest and most visited pilgrimage sites of Karakalpakstan.
-Mausoleum Mazlumkhan Sulgu (14th c.), Mausoleum of Shamun Nabi (12-13th c.), Madrassah Halika Erjep (9-13th c.).
+Mausoleum Mazlumkhan Sulgu (14th century), Mausoleum of Shamun Nabi (12-13th centuries), Madrassah Halika Erjep (9-13th centuries).

 Continue to the remains of the Gyaur-Kala Fortress, which was destroyed by Genghis-Khan.